 So our discovery of each other and getting to know each other has always been accompanied by adventure.
 We do a lot of different sorts of things — we happen to align on ‘openness to experience’, which for both of us is quite important.
 To others it might be less so.
 But by being open to newness, we are always excited to experience the world together.
 We are always exploring and learning, together.
 It complements the discovery and learning that I do myself.

 You develop a rhythm; you can change it together

 When two people start to co-exist, changes invariably happen.
 Your routine and their routine have to somehow align.
 And unless you are very magically almost the same person, this takes adjustment — it requires flexibility and generosity.
 You develop the rhythm that works for everyday life, if you’re able to find this way of coexisting.

 With my partner, I am more myself than I have been with anyone.
-I trust him more, I am safer with him.
+I trust them more, I am safer with them.
 Our rhythm permeates everything around us.
 We have our own way.
-Before him, I was a different person.
-So was he.
+Before them, I was a different person.
+So were they.
 I was more afraid, more inhibited, more insecure, too afraid to act on needs.
-My creativity seemed like something to hide.
-He was uncontrolled, erratic, less aware of what he needed.
-He seems to have been more at sea.
+My creativity seemed like something to hide, and be ashamed of.
+They were uncontrolled, erratic, less aware of what they needed.
+They seem to have been more at sea, unsure how to proceed in life.
 We give each other balance, security, excitement.
 We want to develop, we don’t want to stand still.
 I have faith that we will continue to do so, together.

 Love doesn’t solve everything, but it offers up so many opportunities.
-With him, I feel more capable than ever.
+With them, I feel more capable than ever.
 I feel ready.
-I will continue to grow and be myself as best as I can be, and he will continue too — we’ll just both know the power of that other person, there to hold and to speak to and to confess to and to care for and be cared for by… We exist now in two worlds, this one and the one of our own making.
-That is the power of true romance.
+I will continue to grow and be myself as best as I can be, and they will continue too — we’ll just both know the power of that other person, there to hold and to speak to and to confess to and to care for and be cared for by… We exist now in two worlds, this one and the one of our own making.
+That is the power of real romance.